 Three things to do in Gordes that we didn’t….

 We had just an afternoon in Gordes.
 All we did was – got some ice cream and wandered around the cobbled stoned pathways aimlessly.
-We spent the sometime goofing around in the main square and shopping for some locally made scented soaps and other lavender products.
-We loved this little town and we were coming back another time anyway and made a mental note of things to do next time.
+We spent sometime goofing around in the main square and shopping for some locally made scented soaps and other lavender products.
+We loved this little town and we were hoping to come back another time anyway and made a mental note of things to do next time.
 Here are three things to do if you go there.

 The imposing castle was rebuilt in 1525 and already existed in 1031.
 This well-restored and preserved building combines architecture from the troubled Middles Ages and the Renaissance era.
 The monumental fireplace that decorates the Hall of Honour was classified historical monument in 1902, as was the rest of the castle in 1931.
 Today, the castle acts as both a Town Hall and a Museum sheltering the works of art of the painter Pol Mara.